-However, if you’ve had multiple employers, processing will take longer (around 20 working days) because your membership records at different Pag-IBIG branches will have to be validated and consolidated first.
+However, if you’ve had multiple employers, processing will take longer (around 20 working days) because your membership records at different Pag-IBIG branches must be validated and consolidated first.

 1. When can I withdraw my MP2 savings?

-You can claim your Modified Pag-IBIG II savings after five years since you opened your MP2 account.
-If you want to continue saving under MP2, you need to withdraw your savings and apply for a new account.
+You can claim your Modified Pag-IBIG II savings five years after opening your MP2 account.
+If you want to continue saving under MP2, withdraw your savings and apply for a new account.

-If you don’t withdraw after the maturity period, your money will continue to earn annual dividends based on the rates for the regular Pag-IBIG savings program for another two years.
+Suppose you don’t withdraw after the maturity period.
+In that case, your money will continue to earn annual dividends based on the regular Pag-IBIG savings program rates for another two years.

 Afterward, your savings will no longer earn dividends and should be claimed immediately.

-The Pag-IBIG Fund allows early and full withdrawal of MP2 savings before the five-year maturity period for any of the following reasons:
+The Pag-IBIG Fund allows early and complete withdrawal of MP2 savings before the five-year maturity period for any of the following reasons: